syspro86/MMM-ImageSlideshow/README.md

 ]
 ````

-A different folder may be used by changing the path held in the config.js file shown above.
-If required change the array parameter on line imagePaths. e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02']
+A different image folder may be used by changing the path entry under the entry imagePaths, held in the config.js file shown above.
+If required change the array parameter on the line containing the imagePaths entry. e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02']

 Note - Raspberry Pi focussed: